confluentinc/ksql/design-proposals/klip-60-union-type.md

 **Status**: In Discussion|
 **Discussion**: NA

 **tl;dr:** There is a desire from the community to be able to support multi-schema format within a single topic.
 Two solutions for supporting this are available.
 One is using the union type within Avro and Protobuf.
 The other is called name strategy using schema registry.
-This proposal will focus on the later.
+This proposal will focus on the latter.

 ## Motivation and background